 • Experience is the most important element of growth.
 Choose your experiences to open your possibilities.
 It is okay, maybe even preferable, if they are difficult.
 Don’t just stay with what you’re used to because it’s comfortable.
 Move out into new experiences in a prepared way, but also with curiosity and courage.

 Admonition: We have a tendency to want to repeat really great experiences.
-It cannot be done.
+The uniqueness of the first time cannot be repeated.
 In truth, what really created the experience in the first place was your willingness to let go of the past and hold yourself open for the new experience.
+This does not mean one cannot get addicted to the rush of a (usually chemical) feeling.

 Exercise: Look at your choices.
 They led to the experiences you’ve lived.
 Make a distinction between what you chose to experience versus what you have experienced because of some outside influence.
 Then look at the choices you made because of either one.
 Your choices control what happens to you.
 You control how it happens to you by your attitudes – either before the experience or after.